rlancer/google-managed-certs-gke/README.md

-# Using Google Managed  SSL Certificates with GKE
+# Using Google Managed  SSL Certificates on GKE

 > Special thanks to @dannyzen from Google for helping Collaborizm move to GCP, he did help with this post but neither he nor Google endorse it's methods